 Flat Rock is a somewhat small city located in the state of Michigan.
 With a population of 9,914 people and three constituent neighborhoods, Flat Rock is the 119th largest community in Michigan.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Flat Rock is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Flat Rock isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Flat Rock are a mix of both white- and blue-collar jobs.
 Overall, Flat Rock is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Flat Rock who work in office and administrative support (11.76%), sales jobs (9.64%), and management occupations (9.60%).

 Also of interest is that Flat Rock has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Flat Rock citizens is a little higher than the average for US cities and towns: 21.61% of adults in Flat Rock have at least a bachelor's degree.
+The citizens of Flat Rock are slightly better educated than the national average of 21.84% for all cities and towns, with 21.61% of adults in Flat Rock having a bachelor's degree or advanced degree.

 The per capita income in Flat Rock in 2010 was $26,296, which is upper middle income relative to Michigan and the nation.
 This equates to an annual income of $105,184 for a family of four.
 However, Flat Rock contains both very wealthy and poor people as well.